Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/archive/aks_stack_hci/aks_hci_gitops_basic/_index.md

     > **Note:** For the purpose of this guide, notice how the _git-poll-interval 3s_ is set.
 The 3 seconds interval is useful for demo purposes since it will make the git-poll interval to rapidly track changes on the repository but it is recommended to have longer interval in your production environment (default value is 5min).

-* Once the script will complete it's run, you will have the GitOps configuration created and all the resources deployed in your Kubernetes cluster running on Azure Stack HCI.
+* Once the script will complete it's run, you will have the GitOps configuration created and all the resources deployed in your Kubernetes cluster running on Azure Local.

     > **Note:** that it takes few min for the configuration change it's Operator state status from "Pending" to Install.